Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narara has 67 operational public transport stops offering a mix of train and bus services.
-These stops are served by 73 routes, facilitating 1,688 weekly passenger trips in total.
-Transport accessibility is rated good with residents located an average of 212 meters from the nearest stop.
-Most residents commute outward daily due to its residential nature.
-Cars remain the primary mode of transport at 90%.
+Narara has 67 active public transport stops offering a mix of train and bus services.
+These are served by 73 routes facilitating 1,688 weekly passenger trips in total.
+Transport accessibility is good with residents typically living 212 meters from the nearest stop.
+Most residents commute outward, with car being the primary mode at 90%.
 Vehicle ownership averages 1.5 per dwelling, exceeding the regional average.
+According to the 2021 Census, 31.3% of residents work from home, potentially due to COVID-19 conditions.

 Frequently Asked Questions - Transport